misiektoja/lastfm_monitor/docs/configuration.md

 Each command accepts `--env-file PATH`.
 Existing values require confirmation and the update is atomic. `--env-file none` is rejected because these commands must save their values.

+Whatever you store, the tool redacts these values from its error output and from the log file.
+A configured value shorter than 12 characters is only redacted in the forms that identify it as a secret, such as `SMTP_PASSWORD = ...` or an `Authorization` header, because replacing a short value everywhere would corrupt ordinary text that happens to contain the same word.

 Set the needed environment variables using `export` on **Linux/Unix/macOS/WSL** systems:

 ```sh